fubark/cyber/docs/docs.md

 ## Dynamic inference.
 When the inference tag is used in a dynamic context, it will attempt to resolve its value at runtime.
-In this example, the dynamic value `a` resolves to a `String` at runtime and invokes the typed method `trim`.
+In this example, the dynamic value `a` resolves to a `string` at runtime and invokes the typed method `trim`.
 `.left` then infers to the correct value at runtime:
 ```cy
 print str.trim(.left, ' ')